 Page’s years at Odyssey were unforgettable and life-changing.
 Becoming a Montessori teacher was a path for which page always had a calling and she is very proud and excited to be a member of the Desert Montessori Team.
 Her goal for the toddler classroom is to provide a peaceful, consistent, and nurturing classroom in which the children are free to explore and discover while being gently guided through the steps of their early growth.

 Melia has enjoyed a variety of paths in her adult life.
-She received her undergraduate degree in Wildlife Resources from the University of Idaho in 1979; became a certified massage practitioner in 1984 after studying at Heartwood Institute in Garberville, California; studied for 3 years at the Elisabeth Kubler-Ross Hospice Training Institute in northern New Mexico; and trained in wilderness rites of passage with Steven Foster and Meredith Little at The School of Lost Borders in Big Pine, California in 1993.
+She received her undergraduate degree in Wildlife Resources from the University of Idaho in 1979; became a certified massage practitioner in 1984 after studying at Heartwood Institute in Garberville, California; studied for 3 years at the Elisabeth Kubler-Ross Hospice Training Institute in northern New Mexico; and trained in wilderness rites of passage at The School of Lost Borders in Big Pine, California in 1993.
 She co-guided vision quests and wilderness writing retreats for women on the Colorado Plateau from 1994-2000, as well as continuing her work with Montessori Children’s House until August 2010.